Skip to main content

 What fixed it

-We explained that the compressor was healthy and did not need replacing.
+Testing cleared the compressor, so replacement was off the table.
 The fault sat in the run capacitor, a much smaller part.
 We fitted the correct replacement, and the compressor started on the first attempt with no buzzing or hesitation.
-We ran a full cooling cycle and confirmed the compressor ran quietly through several start-stop cycles without tripping.
+A complete cooling cycle confirmed the compressor ran quietly through several start-stop cycles without tripping.

 Outcome